ryanwaite28/cs-swe-guide/README.md

 - learn how to apply theoretical/prior/foundational knowledge to solve problems
 - dependencies concepts: application dependencies on other libraries/platforms/services/frameworks/etc
 - understand design decisions
+- What to practice:
+  - create projects demonstrating everything you learned; build a portfolio
+  - contribute to open source projects/libraries

 20. ### Subject Matter Expert (SME) `*`